codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a guy lying on your doorstep?
-Matt.
+Did you know you should always take an extra pair of pants golfing?
+Just in case you get a hole in one.

 ## Daily Trivia

-What amount of bits commonly equals one byte?
+Which of the following is NOT a computer science algorithm?
- 1. 8
+ 1. Bubble Sort
- 2. 64
+ 2. Merge Sort
- 3. 2
+ 3. Quick Sort
- 4. 1
+ 4. Float Sort

 <details>
   <summary>Answer</summary>
-  8
+  Float Sort
 </details>